databrickslabs/delta-oms/README.md

 Refer to the  [Getting Started](https://databrickslabs.github.io/delta-oms/getting_started/) guide

 ## Building the Project
 DeltaOMS uses `sbt` as the build tool.
-Following are the high level building steps:
+Following are the high level building and testing steps:

 - `git clone` the repo to a local directory
-- Execute `sbt clean compile test` to compile and test the code
+- Execute `sbt clean compile test` to compile and test the entire code
+- Run specific Test suite `sbt 'testOnly *OMSInitializerSuite'`
+- Run specific test case `sbt 'testOnly *OMSInitializerSuite -- -z "Initialize OMS Database and tables"'`
 - Build the jar using `sbt clean compile assembly`
+- Generate coverage report `sbt clean coverage test coverageReport`
 - Refer to the [build.sbt](./build.sbt) for library dependencies

 ## Deploying / Installing / Using the Project